gokcehan/lf/doc.md

 You may want to use `setsid` before your opener command to have persistent processes that continue to run after lf quits.

-Regular shell commands (i.e. `$`) drop to terminal which results in a flicker for commands that finishes immediately (e.g. `xdg-open` in the above example).
+Regular shell commands (i.e. `$`) drop to the terminal which results in a flicker for commands that finish immediately (e.g. `xdg-open` in the above example).
-If you want to use asynchronous shell commands (i.e. `&`) but also want to use the terminal when necessary (e.g. `vi` in the above exxample), you can use a remote command:
+If you want to use asynchronous shell commands (i.e. `&`) but also want to use the terminal when necessary (e.g. `vi` in the above example), you can use a remote command:

 	cmd open &{{
 	    case $(file --mime-type -Lb $f) in